OpenOrbis/mira-project-archive/DEVELOPERS.md

 ```

 The output files by default will be labelled `MiraFW_Orbis.bin` and `MiraFW_Orbis.elf` inside the `Firmware/MiraFW` directory. `MiraFW_Orbis.bin` is the payload you want to send to your PS4.

+## Contribution
+In the past, contributing to Mira was kind of a free-for-all.
+Code was getting commited that was untested, and there were conflictions.
+To solve this issue, Mira now has a proper pipeline for development.
+There are three main branches now - these branches are the following:

+`master` - Stable branch
+`testing` - Beta branch
+`vNext` - Alpha branch

+When forking the repo to work on features, you should now work off of the `vNext` branch.
+This is like the alpha stage of development.
+When a feature is completed and ready for testing, it will be merged into the `testing` branch, where it will be tested by Mira verified testers on Mira's supported platforms.

+Finally, after your code has been tested by Mira's verified testers and has been vetted by a Mira developer, your code may be processed into the master branch.